astropy/astroquery/docs/ipac/irsa/irsa.rst

 Simple image access queries
 ---------------------------

-`~astroquery.ipac.irsa.query_sia` provides a way to access IRSA's Simple Image Access VO service.
+`~astroquery.ipac.irsa.IrsaClass.query_sia` provides a way to access IRSA's Simple Image Access VO service.
 In the following example we are looking for Spitzer Enhanced Imaging products in the centre of the COSMOS field as an `~astropy.table.Table`.